tomaszmichalik/tomaszmichalik.github.io/content/authors/admin/_index.md

 ## About Me

-Every year archaeologists in different parts of the world make new archaeological discoveries, which are later presented to the general public.
-But how our psychology influences process of discovering?
-And, how does the socially and culturally diverse audience perceive archaeological discoveries?
+Every year, archaeologists in different parts of the world make new discoveries, which are later presented to the general public.
+But why are some archaeological objects easy to notice, while others take longer to discover, and some escape our attention for a long time?
+And how do socially and culturally diverse audiences perceive archaeological discoveries?

 I aim to answer these questions using eye-tracking and other methods from cognitive science.
-I am particularly interested in cultural variations in the perception of heritage, as well as the psychological aspects of making archaeological discoveries.
-Through my research, I strive to develop tools and methods that will help archaeologists better analyze archaeological data and present heritage to various audiences effectively.
+My focus is on cultural variations in the perception of heritage, as well as the psychological aspects of making archaeological discoveries.
+I strive to develop tools and methods that will help archaeologists better analyze archaeological data and present heritage effectively to diverse audiences.